dynatrace-oss/unguard/README.md

 | [malicious-load-generator](./src/malicious-load-generator) |                 | default         | Malicious load generator that makes CMD, JNDI, and SQL injections.                                                                          |

 ## Quickstart

-To install Unguard, use the Unguard Helm chart.
-This chart contains all the required components to get started.
+To quickly get started with Unguard, install the Unguard Helm chart using the [Helm package manager](https://helm.sh/)

-> **DISCLAIMER:** \
+> **Warning** \
-> Unguard is **insecure** and a careless installation in a Kubernetes cluster **exposes that cluster to security vulnerabilities!**
+> Unguard is **insecure** by design and a careless installation will leave you exposed to severe security vulnerabilities.
+Make sure to restrict access and/or run it in a sandboxed environment.

 1. Add the bitnami repository for the MariaDB dependency

    ```sh
     helm repo add bitnami https://charts.bitnami.com/bitnami
    ```

 2. Install MariaDB

    ```sh
    helm install unguard-mariadb bitnami/mariadb --set primary.persistence.enabled=false --wait --namespace unguard --create-namespace
    ```